alexbuiko-sketch/sdag-early-exit/README.md

     *   **Proprietary APIs:** Requires endpoints that support probability output (e.g., OpenAI `logprobs: true` or custom inference gateways).
 *   **The Integrity Guard:** If an engine provides only raw text (strings), SDAG's high-speed mathematical audit is disabled, falling back to basic semantic post-processing.
 We advocate for **Full Logprobs Access** as the industry standard for AI safety.

+### 🔌 Seamless Production Integration

+SDAG is designed as a **zero-latency overhead** monitoring layer.
+It can be integrated into existing AI pipelines with minimal code changes:

+*   **Middleware Architecture**: Acts as a proxy between your Application Logic and the Inference Engine (vLLM, TGI, or OpenAI-compatible APIs).
+*   **Plug-and-Play Compatibility**: Support for standard OpenAI SDK and LangChain.
+Simply enable `logprobs: true` in your request config.
+*   **Ultra-Lightweight**: The "Early Exit" logic is executed in parallel with token streaming, ensuring that the monitoring process does not bottleneck the generation speed.
+*   **Scalability**: Stateless design allows SDAG to scale horizontally across multiple K8s clusters alongside your inference nodes.
 ---

 ### 📊 Stress-Test Benchmarks